(NOTE: If you have not already done so, you may wish to read our articles on Sound theory first).

 Phase distortion was used extensively on the Casio CZ series of synthesisers, notably the CZ101.
 It is best used when added to other forms of synthesis, such as Frequency Modulation, where the ability to create waveforms which are variations of sine waves is particularly useful for creating new tones.

-This relatively new form of synthesis utilises fast, powerful digital signal processors (DSPs) and high quality digital to analogue converters (D.A.Cs).
+This relatively new form of synthesis utilises fast, powerful digital signal processors (DSPs), or the CPU of a computer, and high quality digital to analogue converters (D.A.Cs).
 The synthesiser will take the form of either a program, which may run on a computer (normally called a soft synth or plug-in ), or a dedicated hardware device in the form of a rack module, or keyboard synth.

 As a note event is triggered, the program uses DSP to mathematically calculate in real time the stream of digital data required to create the sound it will output through the D.A.Cs